What is cognitive science?

 Psychology 4540/7310: Computational psychology

-The course covers the design, purpose, and use of computational theory in cognitive science.
-At the end of the course you will know several computational theories, understand the value of computational theory in psychological science, and possess the wherewithal to incorporate computational analysis and theory into your own research program.
+The course covers the purpose, design, use, and role of computational theory in the brain and cognitive sciences.
+At the end of the course you will know several key computational theories, understand the value of computational theory in psychological science, and possess the practical and theoretical wherewithal to incorporate computational analysis and theory into your own research program.

 Psychology 4540/7310: Memory disorders